georgehara/Arca/README.md

 ## SCOPES

 In applications which are not based on client requests, like test projects and desktop applications, the dependency injection container may throw exceptions if you try to instantiate dependencies which were registered to be instantiated per scope.
 This is because, in such a context, the instantiation per client request is meaningless, and those dependencies should be either:
 * Retrieved from a scope, which is recommended.
-This can be done by using the `IScopeManager` extension dependency, which can be passed to the manager through the `AddExtensionDependencyXXX` methods.
-* Registered to be instantiated per process.
+* Registered to be instantiated per container.
 This can be done when you call `Register`, by passing `true` to the `instantiatePerContainerInsteadOfScope` parameter of the `InstantiationRegistry` constructor.

+Scopes can be managed with an implementation of `ScopeManager`.
+On the implementation, apply the `ScopeManagerAttribute` attribute so that ARCA can automatically add it to the dependency injection registry.

-Note: Every client request from a WebApi application gets its own scope; this is accessible (even changed) through `IHttpContextAccessor.HttpContext.RequestServices`.
+Note: Every client request from a WebApi application gets its own scope; this is accessible (and even replaced) through `IHttpContextAccessor.HttpContext.RequestServices`.

 ## PACKAGE DESCRIPTIONS